Uploaded image for project: 'JDK'

 }

-In pseudo-code, the JIT-compiled code might look like the following, where the notation { ... } refers to a vector of multiple values.
-(Importantly, this is purely notational: there is no wrapper at run time.)
+In pseudo-code, the result of JIT compilation might look like the following, using the notation { ... } to indicate that multiple values are returned from a JIT-compiled method.
+(This is purely notational; there is no wrapper at run time.)

 static { boolean, int, byte, byte }